Student Handbook: click here(PDF)

 - What resources (your current assets, parental contribution, other financial aid, etc.) are considered in the calculation of your need.

-- How much of your financial need, as determined by Highlands, has been met.
+- How much of your financial need, as determined by New Mexico Highlands University, has been met.

 - The details of the various programs in your student aid package.